Living in Bamburgh

 Is Bamburgh a good place to live?

-What schools are in Bamburgh?
+What are the schools in Bamburgh like?

-What is the transport like in Bamburgh?
+What is the average house price in Bamburgh?

 Where does this data come from?